unobeswarch/PrototypesReadmes/P3/README.md

 - Clients
 	- `web-front-end` (Next.js): UI for doctors and patients.
-		- Connectors: HTTP-GraphQL to `api-gateway` for data queries/mutations; HTTP-REST to `api-gateway` for authentication and file uploads when required by the flow.
+		- Connectors: HTTP-REST to `reverse-proxy` for authentication and file uploads; HTTP-GRAPHQL to `reverse-proxy` for data queries/mutations.
 	- `cli-front-end` (Rust): Command-line client as a secondary interface.
-		- Connectors: HTTP-REST to `api-gateway`.
+		- Connectors: HTTP-REST to `reverse-proxy`.

+- Load Balancer and Security Layer
+	- `reverse-proxy` (NginX): Acts as load balancer and security gateway.
+Single entry point for all client requests.
+		- Provided interfaces: HTTP/HTTPS endpoints for REST and GraphQL.
+		- Required connectors: HTTP-REST and HTTP-GRAPHQL to multiple `api-gateway` instances (load balanced).
+		- Functions: SSL/TLS termination, request filtering, load distribution across API Gateway instances.

 - Gateway and orchestration
-	- `api-gateway` (Go): Single entry point, request validation, composition, and orchestration.
+	- `api-gateway` [1,2,3] (Go): Multiple instances for high availability.
+Single entry point for backend services, request validation, composition, and orchestration.
 		- Provided interfaces: `/query` (GraphQL), REST endpoints for auth and simple listings.
 		- Required connectors: HTTP-REST to `auth-be`, `prediagnostic-be`, and `message_producer`.